 So the ultimate reason for me becoming a dog trainer is because I want to help people in the same way my service dog, Sophie, helped me..
 My goal is to help those who feel like I did to overcome their challenges.
 I would not be where I am today without my service dog so I want to be able to help provide a service dog to those who may be in a similar situation.

-I soon realized that many people enjoy having a fully trained dog in their home so I branched out to include other services including Dog Obedience, Dog Walking, Boarding, Service Dog Training, In-Home Pet Sitting, Board and Train.
+I soon realized that many people enjoy having a fully trained dog in their home so I branched out to include other services including Dog Obedience, Dog Walking, Service Dog Training and In-Home Pet Sitting.

 My goal is to help as many dogs and their owners from Palm Beach to Delray have a better life.

 Brandon Martel has graduated from Elite K9 Academy’s School for Dog Trainers and has worked with many dogs at our facility.

 Brandon is certified in both Obedience and Service Dog Training courses.
 He has excelled in both courses and has worked successfully with large, medium and small dogs.
 He has also handled problem dogs with success.

 Brandon has excellent people skills and he is very patient with both people and dogs.

 We are confident that you will be pleased with the results of Brandon’s training skills.